viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Petitgirard, Julien, Tony Piguet, Philippe Baucour, Didier Chamagne, Eric Fouillien, and Jean-Christophe Delmare.
+  "Steady State and 2D Thermal Equivalence Circuit for Winding Heads—A New Modelling Approach."
+  Mathematical and Computational Applications 25, no. 4 (2020): 70.

 * Matthews, Elizabeth A., and Juan E. Gilbert.
   "ATLAS CHRONICLE: DEVELOPMENT AND VERIFICATION OF A SYSTEM FOR PROCEDURAL GENERATION OF STORY-DRIVEN GAMES."